 Surveys take anywhere from 1 to 20 minutes to complete.
 Typically, the longer the survey, the greater points you can earn.

-2. Getting paid by Swagbucks for literally doing things you normally do everyday
+5. Getting paid to do things you normally do everyday

-As a teen, you can even make money, if you need money now, doing all of those things you normally do, like watching TV or searching the Internet.
+As a teen, you'll soon find out you can even make money doing all of those things you normally do, like watching TV or searching the Internet.

-There are websites out there where companies are looking to pay you for watching shows or searching up specific items online.
+There are sites out there where companies are looking to pay you for watching shows or searching up items online.

-It's easy to sign up not to mention you'd get a $15 bonus.
+It's straightforward to sign up not to mention you'd get a $15 bonus.
 Plus, it's FREE to use.

-Click here to activate your account, and get started doing those things you usually do for cash.
+Click here to activate your account, and begin doing those things you usually do for cash.

 If you're good at a certain subject in school, you can take that knowledge and become a tutor.